 Unfortunately, cucumbers contain more phosphorus than calcium.
 Calcium deficiency can cause serious health issues for your bearded dragon.

 There are several health considerations to keep in mind when feeding your bearded dragon cucumber:

 The skin of cucumbers is tough.
 It will be difficult for your bearded dragon to chew and digest.

 Seeds that are too big and hard may result in a blocked digestive tract.

-Cucumbers are mostly water.
+Like spinach leaves, cucumbers are mostly water.

 Desert-dwelling animals get most of their water from food.
 Unless you have a dehydrated beardie, they probably don’t need water from cucumbers.